rahul-rwat/ESMStereo/README.md

 ```
 Note 1: set the path of the targeted scene in the launch file (left image and depth and plugin).

-Note 2: set record_video = true in cpp node to record the scene.
+Note 2: set record_video = true in the launch file to record the scene.

 ```
 cd dnn_stereo_disparity_v4.1.0_onnx